 The King Report and King Code defines corporate governance as “the exercise of ethical and effective leadership by the governing body”.
 This is why the King Report and King Code is so important – it sets out what ethical and effective leadership is.
-The article is a short summary of the King Report and King Code, links to source documents, and enables you to comment on it.
+The article is a short summary of the latest King Report and King Code, King IV, and links to relevant source documents.

 Why the King Report and King Code is Important